-This strawberry rhubarb crisp is sweet tart and nostalgic, sweetened with maple syrup with a crumbly topping of pure oats.
+This strawberry rhubarb crisp is sweet tart and nostalgic, with a golden crumbly topping of oats and cinnamon.
+It’s perfection!

 - 2 cups chopped rhubarb (10 ounces)

 - 1/2 cup granulated sugar

 - 1 tablespoon vanilla

 - 1/4 teaspoon orange zest, optional

 - 3/4 cup old fashioned oats

 - 1/2 cup all purpose flour or almond flour (for gluten-free)